 Some women may experience intolerable side effects while on the combined pill.
 You should always report side effects to your doctor as some of them can be detrimental to your health.
 Your doctor may advise you to try a different brand of combined pill or switch you on to a mini pill, which may have a lower risk of side effects.

-Combined contraceptive pills have been observed to help reduce periods cramps and improve acne in some women.
+Combined contraceptive pills have been observed to help reduce period cramps and improve acne in some women.
 In fact, the contraceptive pill Dianette is often prescribed to women of child-bearing age who have acne which hasn't responded to over-the-counter treatments, but isn't often prescribed as a contraceptive pill due to the associated risk of side effects.

 The mini pill may be recommended for women who suffer from migraines, as a drop in oestrogen is thought to be a cause.
 Those who have an increased risk of a stroke will also be advised to take the mini pill, or use another form of contraceptive.
 If you are over 35 and a smoker, another form of contraceptive will be advised.

-The mini pill can be used while breast-feeding, unlike the combined pill.
+The mini pill can be used while breastfeeding, unlike the combined pill.
 It’s also advised for those who are less than one month post-partum, meaning women who have recently given birth can go back onto the mini pill, if they were taking it before, or switch from the combined pill to the mini pill to protect them against unwanted pregnancy.

 Despite the name, the mini pill is not necessarily smaller in physical size.
 If you have difficulty swallowing tablets, speak to your doctor.